 As any vinyl fan will tell you, turntables are much more than mere record-playing devices.
 They represent atmospheric set pieces, an essential part of the decor, and a nostalgia-packed symbol of times past.
 To that end, their design is often as important as their technical specifications.
 Some turntables lean strongly toward the vintage feel, while others are sleek futuristic machines, and we’ll pay special attention to how visually attractive the turntable is.

 USB and Bluetooth Connectivity

 The best Bluetooth turntable gives you an easy way to connect the player to your sound system.
 More and more turntables nowadays ship with Bluetooth devices, which can be a lifesaver for people fed up with cable management and odd speaker placement.
 However, since Bluetooth connections are digital, the sound data gets compressed, resulting in a slight drop in audio quality.
-However, newer Bluetooth variants allow more data to come through and lessen the sound impact.
+However, newer Bluetooth variants allow more data to come through and lessen the impact on sound.

 Another way to integrate the turntable with your other sound tech is via USB.
 The best USB turntable allows you to rip music from your records into a digital format and listen to your favorite vinyl on other devices - at a lower quality, of course.
 If this is something that interests you, finding a USB turntable is easy enough.

 While it’s hard to pick out a single product in such a varied market, the best - and most expensive - turntable we’ve reviewed here is the Clearaudio Concept.